OfficeDev/office-js-docs-pr/docs/develop/debug-office-add-ins-in-visual-studio.md

 This article describes how to use Visual Studio 2019 to debug an Office Add-in in the Office desktop client on Windows.
 If you're using another version of Visual Studio, the procedures might vary slightly.

 > [!NOTE]
-> You cannot use Visual Studio to debug add-ins in Office on the web or Mac.
+> You can't use Visual Studio to debug add-ins in Office on the web or Mac.
 For information about debugging on these platforms, see [Debug Office Add-ins in Office on the web](../testing/debug-add-ins-in-office-online.md) or [Debug Office Add-ins on a Mac](../testing/debug-office-add-ins-on-ipad-and-mac.md).

 ## Enable debugging for add-in commands and UI-less code